 We've received really cool pictures from ITA alumni who are teaching English around the world.
 Here are some great group selfie examples that they've taken while teaching abroad!

 ITA alumna Maia Martin & friends in South Korea.

-ITA Ambassador Christina Bates & friends in Madrid, Spain.
+ITA alumna Christina Bates & friends in Madrid, Spain.

-I teased her above but ITA alumna and now ITA advisor Jessie Smith is one of our greatest selfie takers!
+I teased her earlier but ITA alumna and now ITA advisor Jessie Smith is one of our greatest selfie takers!